-- 7.6 The village has a great variety of buildings in style, age and building materials.
-Two storey red brick and tile houses predominate, but there are some timber framed buildings and some terraced houses, although the majority of the houses are spaced out, set in gardens. - 7.7 It is essential that the location and design of new development has regard to the historic character of the local area.
-This protection is in accordance with the guidance contained in paragraphs 184-202 of the National Planning Policy Framework. - 7.8 95.9 % of respondents to the NMNP questionnaire thought it important or very important to conserve the parish's historical past and its current heritage for the future, including historical landscapes.
+- 7.7 The village has a great variety of buildings in style, age and building materials.
+Two storey red brick and tile houses predominate, but there are some timber framed buildings and some terraced houses, although the majority of the houses are spaced out, set in gardens.
+More information is available at the Buckinghamshire Heritage Portal (https://heritageportal.buckinghamshire.gov.uk/theme/tbc749). - 7.8 It is essential that the location and design of new development has regard to the historic character of the local area.
+This protection is in accordance with the guidance contained in paragraphs 184-202 of the National Planning Policy Framework. - 7.9 95.9 % of respondents to the NMNP questionnaire thought it important or very important to conserve the parish's historical past and its current heritage for the future, including historical landscapes.
 Over half of respondents thought all older buildings and structures should be retained and conserved, 77% thought it important to conserve the ridge and furrow landscape, and 63% thought it important to promote the history and heritage of the parish for the future sustainability of the parish.